#FireColbert? Stephen Colbert finally addresses backlash to Trump joke

-After making a crude joke about President Donald Trump, "The Late Show" host Stephen Colbert addressed the controversy around his comments on Wednesday night.
+"The Late Show" host Stephen Colbert stood steadfast Wednesday during his opening monologue while addressing the controversy surrounding a joke he made about President Donald Trump.

-Colbert sparked backlash after making a remark about Russian President Vladimir Putin and Trump engaging in oral sex on Monday night.
+Colbert had joked about Russian President Vladimir Putin and Trump engaging in oral sex, setting off a firestorm on Twitter.

-The comments, which some interpreted as homophobic, birthed #FireColbert as Twitter trend and a call from conservative viewers and Trump supporters to boycott Colbert's advertisers.
+The comments, which some interpreted as homophobic, birthed #FireColbert as a Twitter trend and a call from conservative viewers and Trump supporters to boycott Colbert's advertisers.
+The hashtag has been tweeted approximately 350,000 times since Tuesday.

 "Welcome to The Late Show.
 I'm your host Stephen Colbert.
 Still?
 Am I still the host?"
 Colbert asked at the beginning of the monologue.